9 simple and effective public speaking tips for scientists

 You don’t want to have everything you are going to say in the slides.
 Just prompts to help remind you what to talk about and audio/visual media to enhance any point you are making.

 8. Try to enjoy yourself (or at least look like it!)

-If you look bored, then the audience will think you are bored.
+If you look bored when you are speaking, then the audience will think you are bored.
 And if you’re bored by the topic, then why should anyone listening be interested?
 When you come out, have a smile on your face, make it seem like your happy and thankful to be there (even if you’d rather be in bed watching Netflix).
 If you feel confident enough to do so, add a little humour (as long as it’s appropriate).
 This will help you and your audience relax, and break the ice if the room is feeling a little tense or unfriendly.

 9. Learn from your mistakes (and successes)

 Every time you give a presentation, take some time afterwards to think about what worked and what failed.
 If it went well, consider what made it go well.
 If it went badly, analyse where and how it went wrong so that next time you can change your strategy and ensure the same thing doesn’t happen again during your next public speaking role.